Jason Szanyi, Director of Institutional Reform

-Jason Szanyi is a staff attorney at the Center for Children’s Law and Policy.
-He advocates to end dangerous and inhumane conditions for youth in custody, collaborates with communities to eliminate racial and ethnic disparities in the juvenile justice system, and helps public officials reduce the unnecessary incarceration of children.
+Jason Szanyi is the Director of Institutional Reform at the Center for Children’s Law and Policy, where he oversees the Center's work to end dangerous and inhumane conditions for youth in custody, collaborates with communities to eliminate racial and ethnic disparities in the juvenile justice system, and helps public officials reduce the unnecessary incarceration of children.
+Jason also has extensive experience helping jurisdictions implement the federal Prison Rape Elimination Act (PREA) in juvenile justice facilities.
 Since joining the Center in 2009, Jason has worked with or trained officials in over two dozen states, cities, and counties.
 He provides long-term technical assistance to jurisdictions that are implementing systems change, in addition to engaging in research, writing, and administrative and legislative advocacy for juvenile justice reform.

 Stepping Back from Solitary Confinement, University of Baltimore School of Law Center for Families, Children, and the Courts, Aug.
 1, 2012.